AlenaStrnadova/isolation-forest-visualization/README.md

 const myForest = new IsolationForest(data, numberOfTrees, sampleSize);
 ```
-**note:** the data should be array of arrays, all data members (inner arrays) must be of the same length and must be unique.
+**Note:** the data should be array of arrays, all data members (inner arrays) must be of the same length and must be unique.

 ### Methods

 ### `dataPathLength()`

-Calculate the average path length for each data member over all isolation trees.
+Calculate the average path length for each data member over all isolation trees and save them into a variable.

 ```javascript
 const averagePathLengths = myForest.dataPathLength();